 Flavors of OWL

-In OWL 101 we gave an introduction to OWL at a high level.
+In OWL 101, we introduced OWL.
 Confusingly, there isn’t just one OWL standard.
-Instead, there are different flavors of OWL—each a distinct subset of the full OWL standard—that are simpler and, in some cases, much more computationally efficient for reasoning than the full standard.
+Instead, there are different “flavors” of OWL—each a distinct subset of the full OWL standard—that are simpler and, in some cases, more computationally efficient for reasoning than the full standard.

-Fortunately, regardless of which flavor you work with, they are all OWL (e.g. any ontology written using any subset of OWL features is still valid OWL and should be consumable by most OWL tools).
+Fortunately, regardless of which flavor you work with, they are all OWL (i.e., any ontology written using any subset of OWL features is still valid OWL and should be consumable by most OWL tools).
 By the way, they are all RDF too!
 That is to say, an OWL ontology is a collection of triples.

-This lesson will briefly look at those flavors (or more formally, “profiles”) and discuss when you might want to use one or the other.
+This lesson briefly looks at those flavors (or more formally, “profiles”) and discusses when you might want to use one or the other.

 Note that this is a fairly technical lesson.